-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
+Taxonomy, the criteria for fossil gas include There is no commitment to a minimum proportion of investments in transitional and enabling limitations on emissions activities. and switching to renewable power or lowcarbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.

+Enabling activities

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+directly enable other activities to make a substantial contribution to an environmental objective.

+Transitional activities

-Transitional activities are activities for which low-carbon alternatives are not yet available ad among others have greenhouse gas emission levels corresponding to the best performance.
+are activities for which low-carbon alternatives are not vet available ad among others have greenhouse gas emission levels corresponding to the best performance.